HarmvandenBrand/NML_Podcast_Transcription/README.md

 Group Repository of the Podcast Transcription App for the New Media Lab Course.

+The backend code for retrieving the transcripts contains private API keys and is therefore private.
+If you have any interest in this code, feel free to contact the owner of this repository.

 Also see [info on React]( ./React_README.md ).

 ## React development instructions